eserie/wax-ml/README.md

 ### 🔥 Speed 🔥

+WAX-ML algorithms are implemented in JAX, so they are fast!

+The use of JAX allows for leveraging hardware accelerators that optimize programs for the CPU, GPU, and TPU.

 With WAX-ML, you can already compute an exponential moving average on a dataframe with 1 million rows with a 3x to 100x speedup
 (depending on the data container you use and speed measurement methodology) compared to pandas implementation.
 (See our notebook in the